Universal541/brianreymore/src/content/essays/the-man-who-never-swore-and-the-bastard-who-saved-your-life.md

 Which brings us to a pair of people most of us have encountered at one point or another.

-The first never swears.
+The first never utters profanities.

-The second might make a sailor blush.
+The second might make you think, "Settle down.
+There are mechanics in the room."

-And if life has taught me anything, it is that those facts alone tell us almost nothing worth knowing about either one of them.
+Seriously though, if life has taught me anything, it is that those facts alone tell us almost nothing worth knowing about either one of them.

 ## The Man Who Never Swore